 Suehiro Sake Brewery [Fukushima]

-Interestingly, the area in which the tanks that are used to brew the sake, are cooled using circulated underground water.
-Even during the hotter summer periods, it can feel quite chilly in this tour, so it is recommended to wear something warm even in the summer.
-During the tour you will be introduced to the history of sake brewing while being able to see different types of sake rice.
+Interestingly, the area in which the tanks that are used to brew the sake are cooled using circulated underground water.
+Even during the hotter summer periods, it can feel quite chilly on this tour, so it is recommended to wear something warm even in the summer.
+During the tour, you will be introduced to the history of sake brewing while being able to see different types of sake rice.

 Address: 12-38 Nisshinmachi, Aizuwakamatsu, Fukushima 965-0861